tip-org/tools-paper/paper.md

 Rudimentophocles^[Named after the lesser-known Ancient Greek philosopher.] is a rudimentary inductive theorem prover, using the E theorem prover for first-order reasoning and QuickSpec for lemma discovery.
-It is roughly equivalent in functionality to HipSpec.
-The difference is that, while HipSpec is 6000 lines of Haskell code, Rudimentophocles is a 100-line shell script built on top of TIP.
+It is a caricature of the functionality in HipSpec, but with the striking difference that, while HipSpec is 6000 lines of Haskell code, Rudimentophocles is a 100-line shell script built on top of TIP.

 The source code of Rudimentophocles is found in appendix A, and an example